BryJamin/WickedWizard/README.md

 - Minion component, (can't drop loot))
 - Change chest to open only when near it
  --Chest need a loot table and so do stores and Item Rooms (but for that I may need more items** Need to make differnet item pools
+- Make shop bounds a bit larger so you can click objects easier
 - Create a 'god mode' and 'bounds mode' menu option.
 - Change animation so it is easier to queue animations such as the firing animation.
+- Out of Combat component
 - Potential bug with room transition animation on wide rooms.
 Sliver of old room may be visible (Fixed for now but I dislike the implimentation due to the size of the class)